 Building Bulletin 103 recommends at least one library or learning resource centre (LRC) with a total area of at least 9 square metres plus 0.05 square metres for every primary pupil place and 0.12 square metres for every secondary pupil place.
 The SLA regard these recommendations as the minimum area possible for an effective library.

-The Chartered Insitute of Library and Information Professionals (CILIP) Space Guidelines give recommendations of the amount of space to allow for school populations in the typical secondary school age range of 11 years to 16 years.
+The Chartered Institute of Library and Information Professionals (CILIP) space guidelines give recommendations of the amount of space to allow for school populations in the typical secondary school age range of 11 years to 16 years.

 We recommend that 10% of the school population or a whole class (whichever is the greater number) should be able to be seated within the LRC at any one time.
 This is the recommended minimum space needed to effectively carry out the functions of the LRC as a support for learning and teaching.
 This should be designed to reflect the intended purpose - possibly with a teaching space, independent study space and computers as well as soft seating.